stacyford/writing-assignment/assignment.md

 # Debug Operations in Kubernetes

-This page provides an overview of how to debug your pods in Kubernetes.
-This document is not comprehensive, but provides
+This document is a reference guide for basic debugging of your Kubernetes pods.
+While this document is not comprehensive, it will provide a high-level overview of the most common ways to troubleshoot your pods with the `kubectl` command.

 The [`kubectl` command](https://kubernetes.io/docs/reference/kubectl/) is the Kubernetes Command Line Interface (CLI) tool.
 This command uses the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) to communicate with your cluster's control plane.
 You can use this command to interact with Kubernetes in the CLI.

-## Display Current Pods
+## Review Your Current Pods

 Review the pods in your Kubernetes cluster to confirm that they operate as expected.

 Use the following command to return a list of your currently active pods: